filaraujo/akyral-layout/README.md

 akyral-layout
 ==

-A responsive ui element that creates an app-like structure containing a drawer.
+A responsive ui element built on Polymer that creates an app-like structure containing a drawer.

 ### Upcoming features